What Are the Effects Of Oxytocin On Men?

 When a couple is in the early stages of falling in love, current studies suggest that their brains produce substantially more oxytocin than they otherwise would.
 Many peer-reviewed studies have linked oxytocin to forming and maintaining romantic attachments, sexual activity and desire, as well as social interaction and behavior, trust, empathy, stress and anxiety disorders.

 It can be important to remember that oxytocin doesn’t generally work alone when it comes to love.
 Neurotransmitters, such as serotonin and dopamine, are frequently present in most when the love hormone is at work.
-Another important note to make is that oxytocin is generally part of many human interactions that may have nothing to do with love or romance.
+Another important note is that oxytocin is generally part of many human interactions that may have nothing to do with love or romance.
 It’s complex, diverse and necessary for most to have fulfilling experiences—both emotionally and physically.

 The presence or absence of oxytocin may have an effect on loyalty.
 A recent study using intranasally (through the nose) administered oxytocin showed that men in relationships frequently maintained a greater physical distance between themselves and an attractive woman upon introduction.
-The study notes that this effect was not observed in men that were not receiving intranasal oxytocin.
+The study notes that this effect was not observed in men who were not receiving intranasal oxytocin.

 This may be true in your own life.
 You may find that the more time you spend being intimate or sexually active with a partner, the stronger these feelings grow.
 This close contact can stimulate the production of oxytocin in your brain, which can lead to pleasurable sensations—potentially creating a feedback loop to make the continued behavior rewarding.